aleksigoulet/wildfire-canada/README.md

 # Wildfire Canada

 Welcome to the Wildfire Canada App code repository.
-The application was developed as a final year project for University of London course CM3070 - Computer Science Final Project.
+Wildfire Canada is an iOS application that was developed as a final year project for University of London course CM3070 - Computer Science Final Project.
+The aim of the project was to develop a disaster preparedness and response mobile application.

 ## Notes for Project Markers